WebAssembly/module-linking/proposals/module-linking/Example-SharedEverythingDynamicLinking.md

 ```

 The SDK also contains standard library headers which contain declarations
-compatible with `libc.wasm`.
-To implement them, we first need some helper
+compatible with `$LIBC`.
+To implement them, we first need some helper macros,
-macros, which we'll conveniently define in `stddef.h`:
+which we'll conveniently define in `stddef.h`:

 ```c
 /* stddef.h */